potexxi/GrandRP-auto-fuel-collector/README.md

 # GrandRP-auto-fuel-collector
-Collects automatic fuel on grand rp
+Collects automatic fuel on grand rp.

+Use on your own risk.